 Modernizing a Legacy ASP.NET 3.5 App to React + .NET 10

-When I first opened the codebase of an internal workflow platform, I was staring at an ASP.NET 3.5 WebForms application that had been in production for years.
-A large collection of .aspx pages, inline SQL queries scattered across code-behind files, heavy ViewState usage, and a deployment process that involved manually copying DLLs to a Windows Server.
-The application was critical to internal document workflows, but it was buckling under its own weight.
+When I first opened the codebase of DigiFlow, I was staring at an ASP.NET 3.5 WebForms application that had been in production for over a decade.
+Hundreds of .aspx pages, inline SQL queries scattered across code-behind files, ViewState blobs measured in megabytes, and a deployment process that involved manually copying DLLs to a Windows Server.
+The application was critical — it powered the entire document workflow for thousands of government employees — but it was buckling under its own weight.

 This is the story of how I led the migration from that legacy monolith to a modern React 19 + .NET 10 stack, and the architectural decisions that made it possible without a single day of downtime.